How to Beat Impostor Syndrome and Get Writing Again

 I am a writer.
 I believe it.
 I know that it’s scary and paralyzing and hard to go after your dreams and make them a reality.
 But I will confront that and I will get through it.
 Because what’s more important: the fear that I can’t, or the fear that I can?

 Acknowledge it, and let it go.
 Impostor syndrome sucks.
 But I won’t let it suck the life out of me.

 So the next time you’re feeling alone and impostor-ish, remember that you’re NOT alone.
+Impostor syndrome is something that SO many people (women in particular) struggle with.
 Welcome your fears in, confront them, and keep being you.
 These thoughts, this moment, is only temporary.